 Wardah Khalid is a policy analyst, activist, career coach, and public speaker based in Washington, D.C.
 She currently serves in the US Department of State and is the Founder and Board President of Poligon Education Fund, a national civic education and advocacy organization strengthening American Muslim engagement with Congress.

 Wardah has significant experience working with federal policy makers on refugee and immigration issues, civil rights, Middle East and South Asian affairs, and national security.
 She has served on Capitol Hill, with secular and faith based NGOs, federal agencies, and UN agencies in the US and abroad.

-Wardah's writing and commentary has been featured in outlets including the Washington Post, CNN, The Guardian, NPR, US News & World Report, Al Jazeera America, Salon, and Haaretz.
-She is the author of the “Young American Muslim” blog for the Houston Chronicle and regularly speaks in person, on television, and radio about foreign affairs, civic and political engagement, and Islam.
-Wardah was featured on ABC's Nightline as a millennial activist.
+Wardah was recognized by ABC's Nightline as one of the country's top millennial activists.
+Her writing and commentary has been featured in outlets including the Washington Post, CNN, The Guardian, NPR, and US News & World Report.
+She authored the “Young American Muslim” blog for the Houston Chronicle and hosted "Reality Check" on One Legacy Radio.

-Wardah holds a Masters in International Affairs from Columbia University's School of International and Public Affairs, focused on Human Rights and Middle East Studies.
-Additionally, she is a CPA and received a BBA and MS in Accounting from Texas A&M University.
-Wardah is an avid baker and traveler.
+Wardah holds a Masters in International Affairs from Columbia University's School of International and Public Affairs.
+Additionally, Wardah is a CPA and received a BBA and MS in Accounting from Texas A&M University.